 Depending on enrollment, middle schools may be allocated paraeducator support ranging from a .75 FTE positions to .375 FTE positions.
 The K-12 Budget Staffing Guidelines in the FY 2017 Recommended Operating Budget document provides additional allocation information based on enrollment.
-The amount budgeted for FY 2017 is \$66,057 and .875 FTE positions more than the FY 2016 budgeted amount.
+For FY 2017, there is an enhancement totaling \$1,051,516 and 24.5 FTEs to provide additional mathematics support to schools based on FARMS and mathematics achievement.
+In addition, there is a strategic priority enhancement totaling \$1,067,582 and 24.5 FTE positions for special program paraeducators to help close the achievement gap.
+The amount budgeted for FY 2017 is an increase of \$1,086,681 and an increase of 25.0 FTE positions compared to the FY 2016 budgeted amount of \$895,782 and 20.875 FTE positions.
 There are no significant program changes.

-• Other Support Positions - 220.568 FTE, \$16,745,413
+• Other Support Positions - 220.568 FTE, \$16,562,594

 All middle schools receive one school financial specialist and one school administrative secretary position.
 Instructional data assistants, school secretary I and II, and lunch hour aide positions are budgeted and allocated to schools based on enrollment.
 The K-12 Budget Staffing Guidelines in the FY 2017 Recommended Operating Budget document provides additional allocation information based on enrollment.
-The amount budgeted for FY 2017 is \$613,047 and 7.0 FTE positions more than the FY 2016 budgeted amount.
+The amount budgeted for FY 2017 is \$430,228 and 7.0 FTE positions more than the FY 2016 budgeted amount of \$16,132,366 and 213.568 FTE positions.
 There are no significant program changes.